 The nearest train station to Chessington World of Adventures Resort is Chessington South Station, which is approximately a 10 minutes walk.
 Chessington is within 35 minutes of central London and regular South West Train services run from Waterloo, Clapham Junction and Wimbledon.

 Chessington South station is located within Zone 6 of the London Travel zones and accepts Oyster cards.
-See Train Genius website for details.
+Search for your train tickets using Raileasy.

 Sorry, no records were found.
 Please adjust your search criteria and try again.